MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 > [!IMPORTANT]
 > You must be an Application Administrator, Cloud Application Administrator, or Global Administrator in your Azure tenant to complete this step.

-To acquire the tokens required to call the APIs, you must use Azure Active Directory (Azure AD) applications.
+To acquire the tokens required to call the APIs, you must use Azure AD applications.
 You can configure this by following these steps.

 #### To configure Azure AD applications: